Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-Then, the stochastic evolution of the OCP is given by a jump dynamics with c\`{a}dl\`{a}g paths $\{ \xi(t) \}_{t \geq 0}$ in the Skorohod space $D\bigl([0,\infty), \cN(d_{\rm min}) \bigr)$ (cf.\ \cite{B}).
+Then the stochastic evolution of the OCP is given by a~jump dynamics with c\`{a}dl\`{a}g paths $\{ \xi(t) \}_{t \geq0}$ in the Skorohod space $D ([0,\infty), \mathcal{N}(d_{\min}) )$; cf. \cite{B}.
 Roughly speaking, the dynamics is the following.
-Each domain $\D$ of length $d$ waits an exponential time with parameter $\l(d)$, afterwards exactly one of the following annihilations takes place: the left extreme of $\D$ is erased with probability $\l_\ell (d)/\l(d)$, the right extreme of $\D$ is erased with probability $\l_r(d)/\l(d)$, both the extremes of $\D$ are erased with probability $\l_a(d)/\l(d)$.
-We say that the domain $\D$ incorporates its left domain, its right domain, both its neighbouring domains, respectively.
-In Section \ref{universal} we present a full construction of all OCPs, varying the initial configuration, on the same probability space (\emph{universal coupling}).
+Each domain $\Delta$ of length $d$ waits an exponential time with parameter $\lambda(d)$, and afterward exactly one of the following annihilations takes place: the left extreme of $\Delta$ is erased with probability $\lambda_\ell(d)/\lambda(d)$; the right extreme of $\Delta$ is erased with probability $\lambda_r(d)/\lambda(d)$; both the extremes of $\Delta$ are erased with probability $\lambda_a(d)/\lambda(d)$.
+We say that the domain $\Delta$ incorporates its left domain, its right domain, both its neighboring domains, respectively.
+In Section~\ref{universal} we present a~full construction of all OCPs, varying the initial configuration, on the same probability space (\emph{universal coupling}).

-Note that the assumptions (A1) and (A2) on the coalescence rates imply that any domain which has been generated by a coalescence event is not active, {\it i.e.}\ it cannot incorporate other domains.
-This assumption comes from several models of physical interest (see Section \ref{physics}) and plays a fundamental role in our analysis.
+Note that assumptions \textup{(A1)} and \textup{(A2)} on the coalescence rates imply that any domain which has been generated by a~coalescence event is not active; that is, it cannot incorporate other domains.
+This assumption comes from several models of physical interest (see Section~\ref{physics}) and plays a~fundamental role in our analysis.

+\begin{remark} Note that $\lambda_\ell$ and $\lambda_r$ correspond to $\lambda_r $ and $\lambda_\ell$ in \cite{FMRT0}, respectively.
+The dynamics here is thought as coalescence of domains while in \cite{FMRT0} is thought as annihilation of points.
+In particular, in \cite{FMRT0} $\lambda_\ell(d)$ corresponds to the rate at which a~point $x$ is erased by the effect of its \emph{left} domain $[x-d,x]$, while here $\lambda_\ell(d)$ corresponds to the rate at which a~domain of length $d$ merges with its left domain and similarly for $\lambda_r(d)$.